giulianopz/programming/README.md

       Web --> Security
   ```

-  Altough the list is very dense, the reader must keep in mind that the focus of learning to code should always be on learning abstract concepts and skills which underlie the tech stack used in modern programming:
+  Altough the list is very dense (even lacking proper structure of information), one must keep in mind that the focus of learning to code should always be on learning abstract concepts and their low-level implementation which underlie the tech stack used in modern programming, rather than specific and ephemeral tools (e.g. libraries, frameworks, etc.):
   > Modern programming is becoming complex, uninteresting, full of layers that just need to be glued.
 It is losing most of its beauty.
 In that sense, most programming is no longer art nor high engineering (most programs written at big and small corporations are trivial: coders just need to understand certain ad-hoc abstractions, and write some logic and **glue code**).
 Only very few programmers are facing the artistic face of programming.
 Only very few programmers are facing high engineering in programming.
   >> (Salvatore Sanfilippo, aka [antirez](http://invece.org/))

+  In fact, an [application software](https://en.wikipedia.org/wiki/Application_software) usually consists of levels (or layers) of [abstraction](https://en.wikipedia.org/wiki/Abstraction_(computer_science)#Levels_of_abstraction), wherein each level represents a different model of the same information and processes, but with varying amounts of detail.
+Each relatively abstract, higher level builds on a relatively concrete, lower level, which tends to provide an increasingly granular representation.

+  Abstractions are useful, but all non-trivial abstractions, to some degree, are [leaky](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/).
+So, blindly ignoring what happens at lower levels can cause performance issues or (worst) unintended bugs which are hard to debug (e.g. inscrutable [incidents](https://www.andrewdoss.dev/writing/timeouts/) in production).
+Solving such issues thanks to Q&A websites like Stack Overflow does not help learning what actually went wrong leaving a certain sense of frustration (a common feeling for [Linux](https://fabiensanglard.net/a_linux_evening/index.html) users).

+  Unfortunately, the enterprise software world is largely dominated by the use of frameworks (e.g. Spring vs Quarkus on back-end side, Angular vs React on front-end side, PyTorch vs TensorFlow on machine learning side) which the developers are supposed to master according to their alternating fortunes, sometimes influenced by mere whimsy.
+The only way to avoid to be forced to learn a framework every N years is to understand computer science in depth, getting as closer as possible to the metal.

   ---
   ## Java